SamanthaHindle/preprint_JournalClub/ROADMAP.md

 - [ ] Analyze progress using success metrics (number of active Preprint Journal Clubs, number of posted/published preprint reviews, results of community opinion survey post-project launch)

+### How to get involved

+For details on how to contribute, please read our [CONTRIBUTING.md](https://github.com/SamanthaHindle/preprint_JournalClub/blob/master/CONTRIBUTING.md) file.